 What is LSD?

-- It is usually found absorbed into tiny pieces of paper called “blotter,” but is sometimes found as a pure liquid or absorbed into a sugar cube.
-It is almost always swallowed.
+- LSD is most often absorbed into small pieces of paper called “blotter,” but it can also be found in liquid form.
+It is almost always consumed orally.

 What are the Effects?

-- The LSD experience is usually described as a “trip” because it is like a journey to another place.
-This experience may be broken up into four ‘phases’:
+An LSD experience is often described as a “trip” because it feels like going on a journey.
+This experience may be broken up into four phases:

-- The Onset – Approximately 30 minutes after ingestion, colors appear sharper, moving objects leave “trails” behind them, and flat surfaces may appear to “breathe.”
+- The Onset – After about 30 minutes, colors appear sharper, moving objects leave “trails” behind them and flat surfaces may appear to “breathe.”

 - The Plateau – Over the second hour, the effects become more intense.
-Imaginary visions can appear from nowhere–from shapes in smoke to lines on the palms of the hand.
+Imaginary visions may begin to appear—from shapes in smoke to lines on the palms of the hand.

-- The Peak (2-5 hours)- Time is slowed almost to a standstill.
-Users may feel like they are in a different world or a movie.
-For some, this is profound and mystical, but it can be very frightening for others.
+- The Peak – Time is slowed almost to a standstill.
+Users may feel like they are in a different world, or a movie.
+For some this is profound and mystical, but it can be very frightening for others.

-- The Comedown – 5 or 6 hours after taking the drug the sensations begin to subside.
-After 8 hours, the trip is usually over, although residual effects may last until after sleep.
-For some, the trip can last up to 12 hours.
+- The Comedown – 5 or 6 hours after taking the drug the effects begin to subside.
+After 8 hours, the trip is usually over, although residual effects may last much longer

-- LSD can impair judgement.
-Users should not drive or operate machinery while under the influence of LSD.
+- LSD can impair judgment.
+Never drive while under the influence of LSD.